neos/neos-development-collection/CONTRIBUTING.md

 In the root directory of the development distribution, you can do the following things:

-To run tests, run `./bin/phpunit -c ./Build/BuildEssentials/PhpUnit/UnitTests.xml` for unit tests or `./bin/phpunit -c ./Build/BuildEssentials/PhpUnit/FunctionalTests.xml` for functional/integration tests.
+To run tests, run `composer run test-unit` for unit tests or `composer test-functional` for functional/integration tests.

 ---